 Sleep is an important component of human homeostasis.
 Sleep disorders are closely associated with significant medical, psychological and social disturbances.
 Chronic sleep restriction is an increasing problem in many countries.
 Since the body's stress systems play a critical role in adapting to a continuously changing and challenging environment, it is an important question whether these systems are affected by sleep loss.

-Track 22: ADDICTION CASE REPORT STUDIES
+Track 19: ADDICTION CASE REPORTS

 According to World Drugs report for 2012, 230 million people around the world 1 in 20 in US took illicit drugs in the last year.
 The report also says that problem drug users, mainly heroin and cocaine-dependent people number about 27 million, roughly 0.6% of the world adult population.
 That’s 1 in every 200 people.
 The harmful use of alcohol results in 3.3 million deaths each year.
 On average every person in the world aged 15 years or older drinks 6.2 litres of pure alcohol per year.
 Less than half the population (38.3%) actually drinks alcohol, this means that those who do drink consume on average 17 litres of pure alcohol annually.
 At least 15.3 million persons have drug use disorders.
 Injecting drug use reported in 148 countries, of which 120 report HIV infection among this population.
 Current Addiction Reports offers expert reviews on the latest progress on the prevention, assessment and diagnosis, and treatment of addiction.

-Track 25: CURRENT ADDICTION RESEARCH
+Track 21: CURRENT ADDICTION RESEARCH

 New advances in scientific discipline and neurobiology have shed light-weight on the changes that semi-permanent use of alcohol and different medicine brings into the brain particularly in brain reward system, to foster continued and chronic patterns of compulsive abuse.
 New analysis topics in addiction embody activity pharmacological medicine analysis, Relationship between youth violence and misuse, impact of alcohol on psychological feature functioning and cocaine vaccines and addiction medicine analysis.
 Activity pharmacological medicine analysis implies broad-based misuse clinical analysis program encompassing each human laboratory analysis and patient treatment analysis.
 Cocaine abuse is associate in progress and high drawback thus vaccines against cocaine are being developed.